kelvin-kahuho/PND-Help-Chatbot/README.md

 To use the chatbot, simply type in a question related to PND and the chatbot will respond with an answer.
 If the chatbot identifies that you may be experiencing severe symptoms of PND, it will provide information on how to schedule an appointment with a doctor.

 #Credits
-The PND Help Chatbot was created by [Your Name] using TensorFlow and trained on a dataset of frequently asked questions about PND and relevant information.
+The PND Help Chatbot was created by Kelvin using Rasa and trained on a dataset of frequently asked questions about PND and relevant information.